Skip to main content

 Mark Tansey is a definitively post-modernist painter.
 His pictures stand at two removes from nature; not art but art history (or art theory) is his subject.
 Tansey deals in theories and notions, presenting them with the sort of sharp irony found in editorial-page cartoons.

-In 1883 Walt Whitman received an it Santa Fe and deliver a poem at a celebration of the city’s founding.
+In 1883, Walt Whitman received an invitation to Santa Fe to deliver a poem at a celebration of the city’s founding.

 We tend to identify the first American public display of art with the post-Civil War surge of wealth called the Gilded Age.